 Using the Periodic Table as a Guide

 Familiarizing yourself with the periodic table's structure helps in many ways.
-Elements in the same vertical column (group) share similar chemical properties because they have the same number of valence electrons.
+In practice, elements in the same vertical column (group) share similar chemical properties because they have the same number of valence electrons.
 This can help you predict how an element will react and what types of compounds it is likely to form.
 The horizontal rows (periods) represent the filling of electron shells, which also influences the element's behavior.

 Remembering Key Elements and Their Atomic Numbers